FusionAuth/fusionauth-example-netcore/README.md

 This application uses FusionAuth APIs to add a user and then search for users from the command line.
 This can be used to pull a subset of data from the FusionAuth database, for instance to get the assigned laptop number.

+## Blog post

+You can read a blog post about building this example application here: https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client

 ## To run

 ```